ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 ### The time element

 Let's look at ways of looking at our data that takes into account the element of time - particularly periodicity.
 I might come back to this later as the data is a nice example of multiple seasonalities in a time series.
-If we aggregate it by hour we have at least three seasonal patterns - hous in the day, days in the week, and the annual cycle.
+If we aggregate it by hour we have at least three seasonal patterns - hours in the day, days in the week, and the annual cycle.

 Again, we need some kind of aggregation before the billion taxi rides can be assimilated by the human eye.
 If we aggregate it up by hour it is still too dense to take in: